khanabdulmajid/khanabdulmajid/README.md

 - **Customer Churn Prediction**: Develop a model to predict customer churn for a subscription-based service like a streaming platform.
 By analyzing user behavior and demographics, you can identify potential churners and take preventive actions.

-- **Image Classification for food: Build a deep learning model that can classify food images (101 diff. types).
+- **Image Classification for food**: Build a deep learning model that can classify food images (101 diff. types).

 You can explore more of my work on https://github.com/khanabdulmajid.